 When I first started making work about synaesthesia, I was making graphic notations and sculptures of my own saxophone improvisations, and I was surprised to realise others didn't experience the shapes and colours of music.
-It took me a long experience.
+It took me a long time to accept that this really wasn't a commonly shared experience.
 I started to look into the work of neurologist Dr Richard Cytowic, who is pioneering in his synaesthesia research, and through learning more, I became aware of the different types I had, and was better able to unpick the fact that I had been experiencing a lot of these things without overtly registering.
 It has also made me much more aware of the ways in which a single thing can have multiple interpretations, or create completely different experiences for everyone.
 For me, this relates closely to the very individual and personal way in which people experience art or art spaces.
 This is linked to my need for collaboration and exchange.
 When working in this way, we enter into a space where we share our individual perspectives and experiences, learning more about one another (and ourselves) as we do.